Testimonials

 “Deborah, on behalf of the whole country, I want to thank you for your fantastic work advocating for people living with disabilities.
 You have helped to make thousands of retail companies and high street stores more inclusive and accessible.
-You have used your experience in the fashion industry to promote greater awareness of disability and you are supporting staff working in frontline customer services through your online resources and national training programme.
+You have used your experience in the fashion industry to promote greater awareness of disability, and you are supporting staff working in frontline customer services through your online resources and national training programme.
 Your service to our country is helping to ensure that everyone is treated with dignity and respect.
 Thank you.”

 Prime Minister, UK